 In the event that the trespasser is a child, however, the attractive nuisance doctrine may apply.
 The doctrine of attractive nuisance holds that a property may be held liable for injuries to children incurred on their property in the event that the owner had a hazard on the property that would be considered attractive to children, such as a pool or trampoline.
 This is true even if the child is a trespasser, as children do not have the ability to reason and perceive dangers in the same manner as do adults.

 If you have been injured on the property of another, you may have a cause of action.
-At the law offices of Taylor Martino, P.C., our talented and experienced Alabama premises liability attorneys can review your case for free, and provide you with the sound, legal information you’re looking for regarding how to bring forth a claim and what your legal options are.
+At the law offices of Taylor Martino Rowan Personal Injury Lawyers, our talented and experienced Mobile, Alabama premises liability lawyers can review your case for free, and provide you with the sound, legal information you’re looking for regarding how to bring forth a claim and what your legal options are.
 You can reach us at 251-433-3131 now.